If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 - Then, fill a glass with water.

-- Once your hair is in a clean and dry state, place one strand of hair in the water.
+- Once your hair is clean and dry, place one strand of hair in the water.

 - Observe if the strand sinks to the bottom of the glass or floats to the top.